 Covid-19 Virus.
 The global outbreak of the novel coronavirus (Covid-19) in early 2020 led to disruptions in general economic activities throughout the world as businesses and governments implemented broad actions to mitigate this public health crisis.
-Although the Covid-19 outbreak has subsided, the extent to which the coronavirus pandemic may reappear and impact the Company's clinical trial programs and capital raising efforts in the future is uncertain and cannot be predicted.
+Although the Covid-19 outbreak has subsided, the extent to which the coronavirus or any other pandemics may reappear and impact the Company's clinical trial programs and capital raising efforts in the future is uncertain and cannot be predicted.